nekolaiv/cssc/README.md

 ## Usage
 - Start the XAMPP server.
 - Open your web browser and go to `http://localhost/cssc`.
-- Follow the prompts to input grades and check standings.

 ## Contributing
 Feel free to submit issues or pull requests to improve the project!